 By following these rules, I can keep to something I have always believed (and now put into practice with LOONAWELL) which is that there is no better way to trust my dog’s food and treats than to know I could eat them too!

 It is with all of this in mind, that the Beef Delight biscuits were born and launched last month, providing an excellent source of protein for dogs.
 So far, all of our LOONAWELL community doggies have been loving them!
 Check out our Instagram account and if you’d like your dog to try them out just follow the link below!

 Dr. Maria de Bettencourt Tavares

-These easily digestible freshly-baked dog treats, rich in protein, from Swiss organic beef, as well as antioxidants, vitamins, minerals and essential amino acids, which are essential for your dog's good health.
-All our treats are made with fresh, organic and human-grade… Read More
+These easily digestible dog treats, are rich in protein, from Swiss organic beef, as well as antioxidants, vitamins, minerals and essential amino acids, which are all key for your dog's good health.
+Handmade and traditionally baked, all our treats are made… Read More